 This page provides a repository of all the What’s New entries for 2011, in reverse chronological order.
 If you really have a desire for the older or newer entries, then the links below will get you access to all those that I’ve saved.
-They are unlikely to be of any great interest, but do provide a picture of how the site has developed over the twenty and a half years it has been here.
+They are unlikely to be of any great interest, but do provide a picture of how the site has developed over the twenty-one years it has been here.
 Please bear in mind that links to external sites may have atrophied over time and thus you may see ‘not found’ or similar errors when trying to follow them, especially the further back in time the link was first created.

 27 Nov 2011

 The dinner has passed, the silverware and mementos have been doled out to Mark, and various other deserving parties, and the Badger once again settles down for the winter.
 Details of who won what can be found on the news page, along with a brief report of proceedings, and the Hall Of Fame Trophy winners page has been updated accordingly.
 The season report for 2011 is now complete and official, and all of the other pages have been updated with the 2011 figures, including all decade by decade averages pages, the personal pages and the individual records page.

 In preparing this update I came to the realisation that I’d announced that Guy no longer had a personal page before making it known that he had!!
 However, Ben Valentine is now so ennobled, and would have been under both the old and new qualification rules.

 For those that prefer paper copies of these things, and didn’t manage to acquire the copy from their table at the dinner last Saturday, I have also uploaded the ‘for print’ version of the 2011 season report ready to be downloaded and printed.
 You’ll need a suitable program to view or print the PDF file but Abode Reader, which may already be installed on the system you are using, is available as a free download (from the Adobe web site), and there are other free alternatives, of which my current favourite is Foxit Reader.